AdityaSethi/Conference/README.md

 Conference
 ==========

-An app or the conferences
+An app for the conferences